galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 Crucially, the pipeline can filter its inputs to only include tools that are relevant to a specific research community.
 Based on the selected filters, a community-specific interactive table is generated that can be embedded, e.g. into the respective [Galaxy Hub](https://galaxyproject.org/) webpage or [Galaxy subdomain](https://galaxyproject.org/eu/subdomains/).
 This table allows further filtering and searching for fine-grained tool selection.
-The pipeline is fully automated and executes on a weekly basis.
+The pipeline is fully automated and executes weekly.
 Any scientific community can apply the pipeline to create a table specific to their needs.

 An interactive table that presents metadata is only as useful as the metadata annotations it is capturing.